 I could write another blog about this with more details, if you?re interested.

 ?Ensure you have CIs properly related according to CSDM? (or any other model)

 The lab exercise briefly described how to get the ?Incident Assignment based on Service & CI? into use.
 And it all started with these simple steps.

 - Install Update Set (provided as part of the lab exercise)

 - Ensure you have Service Offering visible on your Incident Form

 - Ensure you have CI’s properly related according to CSDM 2.0

-Let’s stop there.
-Data Content Manager is the only tool in the market that can help you to ensure that you follow the CSDM or any other data model within your ServiceNow instance.
+Let?s stop there.
+Data Content Manager is the best tool available that can help you to ensure that you follow the CSDM or any other data model within your ServiceNow instance.

 We have published a ?CSDM Content Pack? into the ServiceNow Store that includes ready-made blueprint templates based on the Common Service Data Model whitepapers.
 Using these templates and the DCM Audit functionality will get you on the right track within minutes.